zhubonan/aiida-castep/docs/source/user_guide/additional.rst

 Additional settings
 ===================

-An additional ``ParameterData`` node can be used by the calculation.
+An additional ``Dict`` node can be used by the calculation.
 The following fields can be used:

 * ``SPINS``: A list of initial spins for each atom.